NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/updating-billing-info.md

 # Update billing information

-To avoid potential disruptions in your Cloudflare services, make sure your billing information is current and accurate.
-It is also important to understand [how Cloudflare plans and add-ons are priced](https://www.cloudflare.com/plans/#overview).
+To avoid potential disruptions in your Khulnasoft services, make sure your billing information is current and accurate.
+It is also important to understand [how Khulnasoft plans and add-ons are priced](https://www.Khulnasoft.com/plans/#overview).

-If Cloudflare is unable to process your payment, review [Troubleshooting failed payments](https://support.cloudflare.com/hc/en-us/articles/218344877).
+If Khulnasoft is unable to process your payment, review [Troubleshooting failed payments](https://support.Khulnasoft.com/hc/en-us/articles/218344877).

 ---